cassini1010/documentations/docs/pythonBuiltIns.md

 `isinstance(object, class)` shows if the object is an instance of the given class.

-`class` attribute also accepts a tuple of classes, where thefunction returns true if `object` attribute is an instance of atlest one of the classes.
+`class` attribute also accepts a tuple of classes, where the function returns true if `object` attribute is an instance of at lest one of the classes.

 ```python
 class planet: